 This picture will be mintable soon

-A smart contract is not the same as a blockchain, despite popular belief.
-It is a piece of code that’s been stored on a blockchain.
+A smart contract is a piece of code that’s been stored on a blockchain.
 Contract executions are initiated when a transaction is made on the blockchain.
 When performing transactions, distributing this code across a decentralized blockchain network (such as the XRP Ledger) is advantageous since it removes the need for middlemen, central authority, or legal systems.
 As a result, anonymous parties can interact safely and securely all over the world using smart contracts.
 This has allowed them to become a critical component of many blockchain-based platforms and apps.

-Concerning smart contracts benefiting from the security, permanence, and immutability that blockchain offers.
+The security, permanence, and immutability of blockchain technology provide significant advantages for smart contracts.
 For instance, the XRP Ledger – XRP’s blockchain platform – has created and integrated smart contract capability in light of smart contracts.
 The $250 million Creator Fund and the XRPL are expected to hasten the transition to tokenization.

 What is the History Behind Smart Contracts?